 Culture defines a person’s identity.
 It may be defined as the way of living formed by a group of people.
 Culture is transmitted from one generation to another.
 Every cultural group has its own way of living, beliefs and values.
-The various aspects of different cultures are reflected through food, language, religion, celebrations, clothing, traditional makeup etc. Cultural difference is important because a shared cultural heritage unites the members of the group and brings a sense of belonging.
+The various aspects of different cultures are reflected in the food, language, religion, celebrations, clothing, traditional makeup etc. Cultural difference is important because a shared cultural heritage unites the members of the group and brings a sense of belonging.
 With this article, I share information about the famous Geisha makeup of Japan and Kathakali makeup of India that reflects the cultural difference of the two countries through body embellishment.

-Understanding both traditional makeup better:
+Understanding both traditional makeups better:

 Geishas are traditional female entertainers in Japan who act as hostesses and perform different types of Japanese arts like, dance, music and games.
 The application of Geisha makeup is a very time consuming and complicated process.

 Geisha makeup begins with applying a waxy substance melted in the hands.
 This waxy or oily substance is applied to face, neck, nape, and chest area.
 It helps to hold the white powder for a longer time.
 After this, white powder (foundation) is mixed with water and applied over the areas already covered with wax.
 In the past, the use of white lead for this purpose was common but as lead is highly toxic, today modern cosmetics are used as a substitute.
 While applying the foundation, a line of bare skin is left around the hairline to create an illusion of wearing a mask.
 On the nape, two or three unpainted lines are left.